-- (2) Refuses or fails to enter or remain within the confines of the quarantine location designated by the person to the Director of Emergency Management or the Director's authorized representative for the period of self-quarantine; - (3) Refuses or fails to follow any of the orders contained within the Order for Self-Quarantine; or - (4) Refuses or fails to obey the orders of the Director of Emergency Management or the Director's authorized representative. - §6 Defenses.
-It shall be an affirmative defense to a violation of Sections 4 and 5 of the Rules Relating to COVID-19 Health Screening Process and Travel Self-Quarantine if the person: - (1) Enters the State by recreational boat into the State's small boat (non-commercial) harbors that had been at sea for at least 14 consecutive days before entering State waters and has no persons on board who are ill or are exhibiting symptoms of COVID-19; - (2) Upon entering the State, provides written confirmation from a State approved COVID-19 testing facility of a negative result from a DOH approved test administered to the person within 72 hours from the final leg of departureObtains a negative COVID-19 test result from a Trusted Testing Partner test administered within 72 hours from the final leg of departure and whose negative test results are either uploaded into the State's Safe Travels program or provided in written hard copy upon arrival in the State; - (3) Applies for an exemption from mandatory selfquarantine through travelexemption.hawaii.gov and receives confirmation of the exemption from covidexemption@hawaii.gov, and breaks self-quarantine for the sole purpose of performing critical infrastructure functions, wears appropriate protective gear, and follows the safe practices identified in the Proclamation; or - (4) Is otherwise exempt from the self-quarantine requirements. - §7 Costs to be Paid by Quarantined Person.
-Any person under the mandatory self-quarantine prescribed by these rules shall be responsible for all costs associated with that person's quarantine, including transport, lodging, food, medical care, and any other expenses to sustain the person during the self-quarantine period. - §8 Criminal Penalties. (a) Any person violating any of these rules shall be guilty of a misdemeanor and upon conviction, the person shall be fined not more than \$5,000, or imprisoned not more than one year, or both.
+- Refuses or fails to truthfully, accurately and fully complete the Order for Self-Quarantine; - (2) Refuses or fails to enter or remain within the confines of the quarantine location designated by the person to the Director of Emergency Management or the Director's authorized representative for the period of self-quarantine; - (3) Refuses or fails to follow any of the orders contained within the Order for Self-Quarantine; or

+(4) Refuses or fails to obey the orders of the Director of Emergency Management or the Director's authorized representative.

+§6 Defenses.
+It shall be an affirmative defense to a violation of Sections 4 and 5 of the Rules Relating to COVID-19 Health Screening Process and Travel Self-Quarantine if the person:

+- (1) Enters the State by recreational boat into the State's small boat (non-commercial) harbors that had been at sea for at least 104 consecutive days before entering State waters and has no persons on board who are ill or are exhibiting symptoms of COVID-19; - (2) Obtains a negative COVID-19 test result from a Trusted Testing Partner test administered within 72 hours from the final leg of departure and whose negative test results are either uploaded into the State's Safe Travels program or provided in written hard copy upon arrival in the State; - (3) Applies for an exemption from mandatory selfquarantine through travelexemption.hawaii.gov and receives confirmation of the exemption from covidexemption@hawaii.gov, and breaks self-quarantine for the sole purpose of performing critical infrastructure functions, wears appropriate protective gear, and follows the safe practices identified in the Proclamation; or - (4) Is otherwise exempt from the self-quarantine requirements.

+§7 Costs to be Paid by Quarantined Person.
+Any person under the mandatory self-quarantine prescribed by these rules shall be responsible for all costs associated with that person's quarantine, including transport, lodging, food, medical care, and any other expenses to sustain the person during the self-quarantine period.

+§8 Criminal Penalties. (a) Any person violating any of these rules shall be guilty of a misdemeanor and upon conviction, the person shall be fined not more than \$5,000, or imprisoned not more than one year, or both.